 Bypass Planning

-Determine early whether the lift station can operate with one pump or if a full bypass system is required.
+Determine early whether the lift station can be staged with partial pumping capacity or isolation of wet wells or if a full bypass system is required.
 Bypass systems must be sized for peak flows and designed with redundancy to handle unexpected conditions.

 Utility Coordination

 Older lift stations are often surrounded by water mains, fiber lines, gas pipes, and electric service.
-Early utility mapping and coordination help prevent costly conflicts during construction.
+Early utility mapping, potholing, and coordination with utility companies help prevent costly conflicts during construction.

 Groundwater and Geotechnical Planning